opendatacube/datacube-core/docs/ops/ingest.rst

+.. _ingestion:

 Ingestion
 =========

 Congratulations, you're ready to ingest some data.
 If you've made it this far you should already have some data :ref:`indexed <indexing>`, and want to tile it up into a faster storage format or projection system.

+.. _ingest-config:

 Ingestion Configuration
 -----------------------